 While the original data may contain both a first and last name, the standard procedure consists in replacing the first names with aliases and removing the surnames.
 Since first names may provide contextual information, such as social, ethnic or religious origins (Coulmont, 2011), a standard procedure consists in choosing aliases which convey similar background information.
 For example, if the research participant is called John, we may rather give him the alias Mark, rather than Mohammed.
-In France, a tool has been developed that makes it possible to find socially related first names, based on the results obtained in the baccalaureate exams.2 If a person is referred to by his or her surname only, and provided this is relevant for the research project and understanding of the data, then the alias should also be a surname.
-Should a dataset include the name of a person are made with respect to his or her public role, and not private life, in which case an alias must be used.
+In France, a tool has been developed that makes it possible to find socially related first names, based on the results obtained in the baccalaureate exams.3 If a person is referred to by his or her surname only, and provided this is relevant for the research project and understanding of the data, then the alias should also be a surname.
+Should a dataset include the name of a person who is publicly known, then the name can be kept, provided that references to this person are made with respect to his or her public role, and not private life, in which case an alias must be used.